 The Simple Explanation

-Just make sure the camera is on a tripod and you have a cable or remote shutter release.
-Set the focus to infinity, the ISO to 100 or 200 (on DSLRs) and choose the aperture accordant to the intensity of the lightning.
-Then open the shutter until the lightning goes off and then shut it just after you get a flash of lightning (you will probably need several attempts if the lightning is not constant).
+Just make sure to have the camera on a tripod to reduce camera shake as well as cable release or remote shutter release.
+As for camera settings, set the focus to infinity, the ISO to 100 or 200 (on DSLRs camera) and set the aperture to f 5.6.
+Make sure the shutter is open until the bolt of lightning goes off and then press it just after you get a flash of lightning (you will probably need several attempts if the lightning is not constant).
 Make sure the camera is set to shoot in raw.
 These are approximations as camera settings depend on local conditions at the time of shooting a bolt of lightning.

 |Close Lightning||ISO 100 @ f/16-22||ISO 100 @ f/5.6-11||ISO 100 @ f/5.6|

 |Mid-distance||ISO 100 @ f/11||ISO 100 @ f/5.6||ISO 200 @ f/4-5.6|